holaphil/amazing-maple-e08ae/src/pages/portfolio/project-1.md

 ---
 As **Chief Product Officer**, I own the  **product strategy**, **roadmap**, and **execution** of NOW//with’s consumer, brand, and talent platforms.
 NOW//with creates and curates new forms of social commerce for consumers by integrating talent, e-commerce, and video into a seamless unified shoppable experience.
 The majority of my time and energy focused on the following three areas of our business: Product, Partnerships, and People.

-> "Phil and I worked together at \[NOW//with].
-Phil was a natural leader of the team and implemented valuable structure to a growing team.
+> "Phil was a natural leader of the team and implemented valuable structure to a growing team.
 He was respected by all team members and respected everyone else in return.
 Phil's vast talents from building our actual product and website/app development to physically building out our office and being instrumental in building out the team were tremendously valuable.”
 >
-> **Lauren Wilner**<BR>
+> **Lauren Wilner**
 > Chief Merchandising Officer

 *   **Product**: <mark>Lead a team of developers, designers, producers, and data scientists</mark> while overseeing the strategic, creative, and technical execution of our platform roadmap all the way through delivery, including concept, testing, and launch.